carsonluuu/Poverty-Prediction-by-Satellite-Imagery/README.md

-# [deprecated]Poverty Prediction by Combination of Satellite Imagery and Machine Learning
+# [Deprecated]Poverty Prediction by Combination of Satellite Imagery and Machine Learning

-*Some files are not able to fetch from source due to some reaseons*
+*The project is no longer maintained.
+Some files are not able to fetch from source due to some reaseons*

 *Is it feasible for you to estimate the standard of living or energy consumption of a site based night-time satellite imagery？ This means whether we can do the satellite imagery processing for socioeconomic analysis?*